illerucis/poker/README.md

 intro
 =====

-A humble poker "bot" built in Julia
+A poker hand evaluator built in Julia